 Outpatient Specialty Care

-CHOC provides a thorough and multidisciplinary approach and close follow up of our patients experiencing sleep disorders in our two outpatient locations — one at CHOC Children’s Orange and one at CHOC Children’s at Mission Hospital.
+CHOC provides a thorough and multidisciplinary approach and close follow up of our patients experiencing sleep disorders in our two outpatient locations — one across the street from CHOC Hospital in Orange and one at CHOC at Mission Hospital.
 Our specialty care outpatient programs offer care for all children with sleep disorders, even if a sleep study isn’t necessary.

 At the CHOC multidisciplinary outpatient program, your child will have access to a pulmonologist, neurologist, psychologist, and other specialists as needed from our more than 30 subspecialties, to determine the best course of treatment for your child’s disorder.
 Our physicians will treat any underlying medical conditions for your child’s sleep disorder, and our psychologist can help with any behavior modifications needed to learn better sleep habits.